DevExpress/testcafe/docs/articles/documentation/recipes/running-tests-using-travis-ci-and-sauce-labs.md

 * [Step 5 - Add the `test` script to package.json](#step-5---add-the-test-script-to-packagejson)
 * [Step 6 - Trigger a Travis CI build](#step-6---trigger-a-travis-ci-build)

-> TestCafe provides the [example](https://github.com/DevExpress/testcafe/tree/master/examples/running-tests-using-travis-and-saucelabs/) that help you learn how to run tests with Travis CI and Sauce Labs.
+> TestCafe provides an [example](https://github.com/DevExpress/testcafe/tree/master/examples/running-tests-using-travis-and-saucelabs/) that can show you how to run tests with Travis CI and Sauce Labs.

 ## Step 1 - Install TestCafe and create tests